 Under the terms of the Notes the Company is obliged to pay the Note holders the return on the shared appreciation that has accrued during the life of the mortgage loan at the rate implicit in the specific mortgage loan agreement as and when repaid by the mortgage loan customer.
 Shared appreciation is subject to the movement in the market value of the property which is dependent upon house price inflation, as measured by the HPI.
+For sensitivity of the HPI, see note 3.2.

-However, the Company itself is not impacted by market risk as the risk of returns on the Notes being below initial expectations lies with the Note holder and there are no guarantees within the terms of the Notes for expected increases in value.
+However, the Company itself is not impacted by price risk as the risk of returns on the Notes being below initial expectations lies with the Note holder and there are no augrantees within the terms of the Notes for expected increases in value.

-Note 13.3 Interest rate risk
+Note 13.2.2 Interest rate risk